-This is complied with in all the Board of Directors Committees among which the functions indicated in this recommendation have been distributed, except for the composition of the Sustainability Committee, in terms of there not being a majority of independent directors.
-However, the Board of Directors has taken this good governance recommendation into account as indicated in the previous recommendation and it is present in section H.
+All the Board's Commissions, among which the functions indicated have been distributed, comply with these recommendations, except in relation to the composition of the Sustainability Commission, which does not have a majority of independent directors.
+However, the Board has taken this governance recommendation into account as indicated in the previous recommendations and as stated in section H.